-- Comparison to Past Timeframes: Reports allow you to filter results for specific timeframes.
-If you run a report for all surveys collected in 2016 and then you run a report for all surveys collected in 2017, what differences do you see?
-Have some items improved?
-Have other items deteriorated?
-How can your team celebrate these successes or find solutions to trouble areas? - Comparison to State, Regional, and National Trends: This is when the benchmarking tabs on your reports will be especially helpful.
+- Comparison to State, Regional, and National Trends: This is when the benchmarking tabs on your reports will be especially helpful.
 They can also be filtered by date, so you can see if you have improved relative to the larger group as well in given timeframes. - "Healing, Justice & Trust" National OMS reports from NCA are created annually and highlight trends in the field that we believe are most essential in terms of successes in our field and areas the field should focus on.
 We use this data to create training and technical assistance programs as well! - Share results with your team!
 You may not wish to share every data point, depending on the situation/group, but find ways to highlight successes and ask for assistance on areas needing improvement.